-Drew Thomas (from Austin, Texas, USA) started Really Simple Store about 4 years ago.
+Drew Thomas (from Austin, Texas, USA) started Really Simple Store over 4 years ago.

 I’m Drew Thomas, and I made Really Simple Store.
 I’m still making it.
 Really Simple Store is the ecommerce platform for people who “simply have something to sell,” and it takes less than ten minutes from signup to live selling.

 I launched to the public quietly in January 2019, but I got most of my signups from a Product Hunt launch in April.
 I’m currently generating less than $100 per month, but there’s a lot in the pipeline that I hope to capitalize on.

 Mr. Varghese Samuel (from Kochi, Kerala, India) started KOGLAND Commerce Pvt Ltd over 7 years ago.